 Most of us use the popular image hosting website Imgur to upload images.
 But the Web version requires just too many clicks — also not to forget that you’ve to visit the website everytime.
-If you want to reduce a few steps, you can install MyImgur on your Windows system.
+If you want to reduce a few steps, you can install MyImgur on your Windows system also you can install best photo viewer for windows 10.
 MyImgur, although isn’t the official client of the service, but it works like charm.

 Slim Cleaner (Type: Free, OS: Windows – all versions, Size: 15MB)

 It’s that time of the year when many kids will buy new laptops.
 Vast majority will go for Windows laptops, picking devices from HP, Lenovo, Samsung and other manufacturers.
 The problem is that these partners install several useless — better known as bloatware on the machine, that nobody needs.
 Slim Cleaner helps you delete those software from your system.
 In case you come across a software that you aren’t sure if deleted, Slim Cleaner offers suggestions from other users as well.